22. April 2022

-The global transport sector is currently going through an intense period of transformation based on megatrends closely linked with each other: urbanization, sustainable technology transformation, individualization and digitalisation.
+Such comprehensive approach to green transport and environmental planning is key to address the multifold challenges of an urgent transport transition.
+The global transport sector is currently going through an intense period of transformation based on interlinked megatrends: urbanisation, sustainable technology transformation, individualisation and digitalisation.
 It is expected that by 2030 one billion Chinese will live in cities with more than one million inhabitants.
-Such a concentration of the population leads to both a shortage of space and an increase in (individualised) mobility needs.
+This concentration of the population leads to both a shortage of space and an increase in (individualised) mobility needs.

-Understanding these changes in a context of public infrastructure, urban planning and traffic control require a balanced approach and a thorough consideration of the role institutions play at the international, national and regional level.
-Germany as a country whose economy is shaped by the automotive industry, and China being a leading example in the areas of electromobility and smart city approaches, face similar challenges and can therefore learn a lot from each other.
-The results of a cooperation on the development and testing of approaches and concepts for sustainable mobility solutions in China could therefore serve as a blueprint for the growing megacities in Asia, South America and Africa and possibly inspire solutions in Germany.
+Understanding these shifts in a context of public infrastructure, urban planning and traffic control requires a balanced approach and a thorough consideration of the role institutions play at the international, national, and regional level.
+In their quest for climate-friendly, resilient mobility concepts, Germany and China face similar challenges and can therefore learn a lot from each other.
+The results of a cooperation on the development and testing of approaches and concepts for scaling up green modes of transport, integrating transport networks and reorganising urban space in China can therefore serve as a blueprint for the growing megacities in Asia, South America and Africa and equally inspire solutions in Germany.

 Alexander von Monschaw

 Sino-German Cooperation on Mobility and Fuels Strategy (MFS) as a Contribution to the Mobility and Transport Transition